CURRENT LEGISLATIVE MATERIALS: Material on this page © The Animal Council 2006 - 2013

 microchip ordinance (LAMC) amendments and fee changes.
 8/2/07 July 23, 2007 letter from Boks to City Council

-from Boks requesting ordinance amendments to spay or neuter any animals taken in or subject to enforcement
+Boks requesting ordinance amendments to spay or neuter any animals taken in or subject to enforcement and to

-and to require microchipping of any animal to obtain a valid breeding permit and to strengthen breeding and
+require microchipping of any animal to obtain a valid breeding permit and to strengthen breeding and transfer

-transfer regulation, and other related enabling modifications.
+regulation, and other related enabling modifications.
 8/10 Referred to Council Pub.
-Safety Com.; waived
+Safety Com.; waived and referred to

 LA City Council 2007 Complete Contact List 8/14 City Council refers 43 & 44 to Public Safety Committee for hrngs.

-Mtg, Boks' proposal for MSN ordinance, also before the City Council Public Safety Committee 1/28.
-2/1/08 Friday
+Boks' proposal for MSN ordinance, also before the City Council Public Safety Committee 1/28.
+2/1/08 Friday City Council

-City Council Agenda Item 9 (p 6), MSN ordinance as above, MSN dogs/cats at 4 mos.; public hearing held last year,
+Agenda Item 9 (p 6), MSN ordinance as above, MSN dogs/cats at 4 mos.; public hearing held last year, File is subject

 2/5/08 MSN ordinance returns to City Council for second vote, Friday, February 8 agenda, postponed to: 2/9/08